21 minute read

 Your Google Maps pin is important, very important.
 Do NOT put it in the wrong place.
 Don’t ignore your reviews just because they’re positive or negative.
 Reply to all.
 That goes for chat, too.
 Don’t respond harshly or defensively to negative reviews, even if they’re rude.
 Acknowledge that someone had a bad time with your business.
 Let them know you care about their experience with you and you are going to work to ensure it does not happen again.
 Make yourself available to chat and find out if there is anything you can do to remedy the situation.

-You created a Google My Business listing and now you cannot find it.
+You created a Google Business Profile listing and now you cannot find it.
 First, log in to find out if your listing is suspended and address the given issue if it is.
 If it is not, make sure your listing is verified or it probably will not show up in Google Maps.
-You will have to follow the directions above (See “How to Verify Your Google My Business Listing”).
+You will have to follow the directions above (See “How to Verify Your Google Business Profile Listing”).
 Even after verification, you might not have the domain authority to show up on page one of search, which is why it’s important to optimize your listing if you want to see it in Search results.

 Why did Google delete my reviews?